How to Import IT Equipment Into Indonesia?

 Import license for IT Equipment in Indonesia

-You will need an import license before you can bring anything into the country.
-For IT equipment, your company will need the API-U import license or General Import license.
+If you decide to set up a company for importation of IT equipment you will need an import license before you can bring anything into the country.
+For IT equipment, your import company will need the API-U import license or General Import license.

 - Handheld gadgets like smartphones, tablets, or PDAs;